Changepoint Detection: An Analysis of the Central England Temperature Series: Models fitted

-To fit the ARFIMA models, the \texttt{R} package \texttt{fracdiff} \citep{R:fracdiff} was used.
-A BIC penalty was calculated and is listed in Table \ref{tab:mod_fitting_result}.
+To fit ARFIMA models, the \texttt{R} package \texttt{fracdiff} \citep{R:fracdiff} was used.
+A BIC penalty was calculated and is listed in Table \ref{tab:all_penalized_lik_obj}.
 An MDL penalty is not informative since this model does not have any changepoints.
-The fitted long-memory model has the largest BIC amongst all models compared here, suggesting that changepoints, rather than long-memory, is more plausible in the CET series.
-For additional evidence that changepoints are preferred to long-memory features, we applied the time varying wavelet spectrum methods in \cite{Norwood_Killick_2018} to the CET series.
-These methods were used on surface temperatures in \cite{Beaulieu_al_2020} and shown to well discriminate changepoint versus long-memory models in long time series.
+Long-memory model fits to the full and truncated CET series are described in Tables \ref{tab:mod_fitting_result}-\ref{tab:Truncatedmod_fitting_result}).
+The long-memory models have the largest BIC score among all models compared on the full CET time series.
+On the truncated series, they are also amongst the least plausible, although joinpin models have higher BIC scores.
+These results suggest that changepoints, rather than long-memory, are more plausible in the CET series.
+For additional evidence that changepoints are preferred over long-memory features, we applied the time varying wavelet spectrum methods in \cite{Norwood_Killick_2018} to the CET series.
+These methods were used on surface temperatures in \cite{Beaulieu_al_2020} and shown to discriminate changepoint and long-memory models well in long series.
 The results confirm that a changepoint model is more appropriate than a long-memory model.
-The fitted model of order zero was also preferred to the fitted model of order one, reinforcing that correlation aspects in the CET series are minimal.
+The fitted model of autoregressive order zero was also preferred to the fitted model of order one, reinforcing that correlation aspects in the CET series are minimal.